Written by Dave Cohen, David Schwartz, and Arthur Britto.

 If the network fails to achieve supermajority agreement on validations, this implies that transaction volume was too high or network latency too great for the consensus process to produce consistent proposals.
 In this case, the servers repeat the consensus process.
 As time passes since consensus began, it becomes increasingly likely that a majority of the servers have received the same set of candidate transactions, as each consensus round reduces disagreement.
 The XRP Ledger dynamically adjusts transaction costs and the time to wait for consensus in response to these conditions.

-Once they reach supermajority agreement on validations, the servers work with the new validated ledger, sequence number N+1.
+Once they reach supermajority agreement on validations, the servers work with the new validated ledger, ledger index N+1.
 The consensus and validation process repeats 9, considering candidate transactions that were not included in the last round along with new transactions submitted in the meantime.

 Transactions submitted to the XRP Ledger are not processed instantaneously.
 For a period of time, each transaction remains a candidate.